embedism/embedism.github.io/partnerships.markdown

 ---
 title: Partnerships
-sub-title: Building the platform for your idea.
+sub-title: Flexible additions to your team and products
-layout: service-page
+layout: text-only

 order: 5
 ---

-Hardware is the platform that underpins your idea.
-It needs to be reliable, considered, and cost-effective.
-Embedism has designed hardware for a multitude of different industries so we can bring a new perspective to designing the hardware for your idea.

-We work with industry leading tools to design your hardware before manufacturing and assembling it.
-We then fully test and iterate on the design to ensure that your product or prototype is the best it can be.
+## Partnerships
+Hiring the right engineers for your growing team can be hard.
+Embedism takes that trouble away when you integrate us in to your team.

+Embedism offers retainers on a rolling monthly basis.
+If you just need us for an hour a week to bounce ideas off, or you need us to carry out some lengthy R&D, we can be adaptable to suit your needs.

+## Licensing
+Our custom in-house tools and frameworks are available to license during the development and production phases of your product's lifecycle.
+Our tools can help you iterate faster during your R&D phases and reduce the time required for us to convert your ideas into production-ready firmware, this saves you time and money.

+Get in touch with us to discuss your software and firmware licensing requirements and to find out what we have to offer.